NextCenturyCorporation/nucleus-data-server/README.md

 Follow the [Initial Setup Instructions](https://github.com/NextCenturyCorporation/neon-server/blob/master/README.md#initial-setup-instructions) above.

-#### 2. (Optional) Update the Neon Server's Port
+#### 2. (Optional) Update the NUCLEUS Data Server's Port

-By default, the Neon Server runs on port `8090`.
+By default, the NUCLEUS Data Server runs on port `8090`.
 If you want to use a different port:

 - In `<neon-server>/server/src/main/resources/application.properties`, change the line `server.port=8090` to use your port
 - In `Dockerfile`, change the line `EXPOSE 8090` to use your port